WPDevelopers/notificationx/README.txt

 ### 🎁 GET FREEBIES FOR YOUR WORDPRESS SITE ###

-NotificationX is backed by WPDeveloper, a dedicated team trusted by more than 3,800,000 users.
+NotificationX is backed by WPDeveloper, a dedicated team trusted by more than 5 Millions users.
 Consider checking out our other WordPress solutions & boost your WordPress website:

 🔝 [Essential Addons For Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/): Most popular Elementor extensions with 1 Million+ active users in the WordPress repository

 📄 [EmbedPress](https://wordpress.org/plugins/embedpress/): EmbedPress lets you embed videos, images, audio, maps, upload PDF, DOC, PPT & all other types of content into your WordPress site with one-click.

-☁ [Templately](https://wordpress.org/plugins/templately/): Ultimate Template clouds with 1000+ ready templates for Elementor & Gutenberg along with FREE cloud collaboration with your team
+☁ [Templately](https://wordpress.org/plugins/templately/): Ultimate Template clouds with 2500+ ready templates for Elementor & Gutenberg along with FREE cloud collaboration with your team

 📚 [BetterDocs](https://wordpress.org/plugins/betterdocs/): Best Documentation & Knowledge Base Plugin for WordPress reduce manual support tickets & improve user experience.